randomprimate/randomprimate.github.io/_drafts/_posts/node-intro.md

 ---
 layout: post
 comments: false
-title: Node.js Intro
+title: Node.js Introduction
 date: 2017-06-21 19:52:57 +0000
-description: 'Getting started with Nodejs.  '
+description: 'Understand what Node.js is and the basic concepts behind it.
+Set up and dependency management.  '
 categories:
 - nodejs
 tags: